 The specialist companies, particularly Etab and Öbergs, performed well during the year, with favourable growth in sales and earnings.
-The delivery delays and material shortages experienced by the compae had a nies early in the year, particularly within hydraulicssulted and pneumatics, improved gradually during the year,s.
-To resulting in fewer back orders.
+The delivery delays and material shortages experienced by the companion nies early in the year, particularly within hydraulics and pneumatics, improved gradually during the year, resulting in fewer back orders.